Bylaws & SOP’s

 (a) Composition of Nominating Committee.

-The Nominating Committee will consist of four VOTING MEMBERS of SESHA and a Past Officer of SESHA who will serve as Chair.
+The Nominating Committee will consist of four VOTING MEMBERS of SESHA and the Past President of SESHA who will serve as Chair.
+Nominating Committee members will be selected by the Board of Directors and approved by the Executive Committee.

-Members of the Nominating Committee shall serve for a period of two years.
+Members of the Nominating Committee shall serve for one term, for a period of two years, except the Committee Chair, who will serve during the one year they are the Past President

 The Board of Directors shall request that one committee member serve two terms to assure continuity.